-Can the wife use a second QDRO to secure spousal support arrears on the husband’s remaining retirement benefits?
+Is it possible for a wife to use a second QDRO to secure spousal support arrears on the husband’s remaining retirement benefits?

 Attorney Darren J. Goodman answers: